top of page

 Reduction in vapour cloud as it is consumed by flames

-Increased fire activity & possible projection of debris
+Increased fire activity as plastics are involved & projectile debris

 An electric Nissan Shuike on charge at a DC unit ignited, detroying four other vehicles.